Holographic Floquet states in low dimensions (II): D3/D5 system at finite temperature

 \section{D3/D5 system at finite temperature}

 In this section we will set up the stage and review the main results obtained in this study for the D3/D5 systems.
 We chose to parametrize the D5 brane embeddings with an angular coordinate function $\psi(u)\in [0,1]$ where $\psi(u) =0$ corresponds to massless embeddings and the boundary of AdS sits at $u=\infty$.
-The induced metric takes the form
+The details on the coordinate systems we use are given in Appendix \ref{app:coordinates}.